 Additional Information concerning the Company is available on SEDAR at www.sedar.com.
-Financial Information concerning the Company is provided in the Company's comparative financial statements and Management's Discussion and Analysis for the financial years ended December 31, 2018 and December 31, 2017.
+Financial Information concerning the Company is provided in the Company's comparative financial statements and Management's Discussion and Analysis for the financial year ended December 31, 2019.